Five Devastating Technical SEO Disasters (and how to prevent them)

 This was a textbook example of an SEO disaster.
 To make sure they find out about these issues ASAP, this website's owner signed up for ContentKing and set up alerts.
 Now after every release they monitor actual changes in ContentKing to see that everything goes according to plan.

 As a rule, staging websites should never be indexed.
-This website owner knew this and had the meta robots tag set up:
+This website owner knew this and had the (opens in a new tab) set up: